-- (a) the supply of armed security services by an auxiliary police force created under any written law; - (b) the supply of piped potable water; - (c) the supply of wastewater management services, including the collection, treatment and disposal of wastewater; - (d) the supply of scheduled bus services by any person licensed and regulated under the Public Transport Council Act (Cap.
+- (a) the supply of ordinary letter and postcard services by a person licensed and regulated under the Postal Services Act (Cap.
+237A); - (b) the supply of piped potable water; - (c) the supply of wastewater management services, including the collection, treatment and disposal of wastewater; - (d) the supply of scheduled bus services by any person licensed and regulated under the Public Transport Council Act (Cap.
 259B); - (e) the supply of rail services by any person licensed and regulated under the Rapid Transit Systems Act (Cap.
 263); and - (f) cargo terminal operations carried out by a person licensed and regulated under the Maritime and Port Authority of Singapore Act (Cap.
 170A).